johnbachman/tBidBaxLipo/doc/technotes/index.rst

 Technical Notes
 ===============

-Notes on how usage of the code, including submission scripts, data parasing utilities, etc.
+Notes on how to use the code, including submission scripts, data parsing utilities, best practices, etc.

 Contents: